-- hold Chartered Professional Engineer Status recognised by the Institution of Professional Engineers New Zealand (IPENZ) and are deemed competent to carry out design verification (or similar overseas), and - have educational or vocational qualifications in an engineering discipline relevant to the design to be verified, and - have knowledge of the technical standards relevant to the design to be verified, and - have the skills necessary to independently verify that the design was produced following the published technical standards and engineering principles used in the design, and - are authorised by a body accredited or approved by the Joint Accreditation System-Australia and New Zealand or an equivalent overseas body to carry out conformity assessments of the design against the relevant technical standards.
+- hold Chartered Professional Engineer Status recognised by the Engineering New Zealand (ENZ)) and are deemed competent to carry out design verification (or similar overseas), and - have educational or vocational qualifications in an engineering discipline relevant to the design to be verified, and - have knowledge of the technical standards relevant to the design to be verified, and - have the skills necessary to independently verify that the design was produced following the published technical standards and engineering principles used in the design, and - are authorised by a body accredited or approved by the Joint Accreditation System-Australia and New Zealand or an equivalent overseas body to carry out conformity assessments of the design against the relevant technical standards.
 In New Zealand this body is International Accreditation New Zealand (IANZ).